 This information can be used to help guide decision making on testing and clearance of contacts of cases or individuals suspected or confirmed to have COVID-19.
-This information is current as of February 18 2021 and may be updated as the situation on COVID-19 continues to evolve.
-At this time, there are no changes to the routine management of COVID-19 cases or contacts based on their vaccination history.
-This will be re-evaluated and updated as further information is available.
+This information is current as of September 14, 2021 and may be updated as the situation on COVID-19 continues to evolve.
+See the Ministry of Health's COVID-19 Cases or contacts and definitions.